VitorDominguesR/exercise-5/report.md

 # Exercise 5 - Report

+## Objective

+The objective of this exercise is creating a cronjob that log in a file named `password_notices.log` **every day at 23:55** if an user's password will expire within 3 days or less.

+## Method

+The exercise is divided in two scripts and one input file: `setup.sh`, `check_userpassword_expiration.sh` and `userslist_add.csv`

+This division allows us to setup the environment in an automated way.

+`setup.sh` will register the users from `userlist_add.csv` and register `check_userpassword_expiration.sh` in cronjon (system-wide) to run **every day at 23:55**

+`check_userpassword_expiration.sh` caontains the logic to parse /etc/shadow and check if the user's password is about to expire

+`userlist_add.csv` contains a list of users (valids and invalids)

+We decided to create this log file in `/var/log` because some programs uses this folder as a default location to write log files, but thats a parameter that could be easily modified in `setup.sh`

 ## setup.sh

 First of all, we created a script to setup the environment with the proper setup to execute our cron job successfully.
 This script has consumes a csv file containing the following fields: